jnozzi/cocoadev.com/markdown/ReadFileLines.md

 ----

-Of course, the code is pointless, since reading/writing a General/PropertyList is a one-liner.
+Of course, the code is pointless, since reading/writing a PropertyList is a one-liner.

-*I shall look into General/PropertyList, i just needed this first so i can choose*
+*I shall look into PropertyList, i just needed this first so i can choose*

 ----

 Yep, like I said above, a property list is much, much easier to deal with, not to mention you don't have to worry about typos in your config files (unless you're manually editing them).

-General/DaveGiffin
+DaveGiffin

 ----

-Instead of just writing a General/PropertyList at some random location in the filesystem, why not use General/NSUserDefaults?
+Instead of just writing a PropertyList at some random location in the filesystem, why not use NSUserDefaults?
 This is Cocoa.
 Doing all the usual busywork just to get standard behavior out of your app is rarely necessary.

 ----

 While working with a plist is so much easier than reading from a data file, there are times when a plist just isn't available.
 For example, in most scientific and engineering work, you will have a large, possibly unencoded text file for your data.
 A good example of this is the space business where you have the same chance of finding the Holy Grail as finding a file of keplerian elements for satellites formatted as a plist.

 Apple's documentation, and suggestions I've found on the web, have been of limited help in writing a scanner to read a varied data file.
-For my part, Apple documentation for General/NSScanner is oblique.
-As is somewhat common throughout, the documentation for General/NSScanner is overly simplisting and frustratingly brief.
-I would, and I believe I'm not the only one here to feel this way, like Apple to offer up more example code in its documentation and even go so far as to have 1-2 example programs available to show working solutions for Class references such as General/NSScanner, General/NSNumber, General/NSCalendarDate, General/NSDecimalNumber, and so on.
-The General/SciTech programming community's needs have not been forcefully met by Apple, forcing those of us in this industry to either figure it out ourselves, which is I guess what we are paid for, or to revert to C, which isn't why I learned Cocoa.
+For my part, Apple documentation for NSScanner is oblique.
+As is somewhat common throughout, the documentation for NSScanner is overly simplisting and frustratingly brief.
+I would, and I believe I'm not the only one here to feel this way, like Apple to offer up more example code in its documentation and even go so far as to have 1-2 example programs available to show working solutions for Class references such as NSScanner, NSNumber, NSCalendarDate, NSDecimalNumber, and so on.
+The SciTech programming community's needs have not been forcefully met by Apple, forcing those of us in this industry to either figure it out ourselves, which is I guess what we are paid for, or to revert to C, which isn't why I learned Cocoa.
 There are people such as Malcolm Crawford who patrol through Apple's Cocoa Dev mailing list to put out fires.
 All of us can be thankful for Apple-people like Malcolm.

 Speaking of whom, a much more elegant solution than my original posting was proposed by mmalc.
 In light of lessons learned form Malcolm, I nuked my original code and adopted his suggested code.
 Thanks Malcolm and sorry if the things I write hit a sore spot.
 Like most here, I'm just trying to make the experience for the uninitiated (untortured?) less...well, tortuous.

-So, compliments of General/OrbitCode and yours truly Jim Hillhouse, as well as Malcolm Crawford and Adam Maxwell, here you go:
+So, compliments of OrbitCode and yours truly Jim Hillhouse, as well as Malcolm Crawford and Adam Maxwell, here you go:

 <code>